mdelobelle/obsidian-ical/README.md

 **Heads up** : this only works with daily notes, you'll have to have the core plugin "daily note" or the community plugin "periodic notes" to be enabled

+### Installation

+You'll have to install https://github.com/windily-cloud/obsidian-sqlite3 (follow their readme carrefully)

 ### Settings

 You have to define: